wjimenez5271/tf-do-rancher/README.md

 Additionally you can set the following Bash variables:

-- `SLEEPTIME` - interval to sleep between polling attempts while waiting for the server (first node) to become ready
+- `SLEEPTIME` - interval to sleep between polling attempts while waiting for the Rancher server (first node) to become ready.
+Script will initially wait 45 seconds before first polling attempt.

 Find the IP of the droplet/node named `rancher-server-0` and go to `http://<ipv4_address>:8080` to get to the Rancher UI.
 The rancher-nodes will be in the environment called `DigitalOcean`